Datalog and Constraint Satisfaction with Infinite Templates: Introduction

+We mention that recently an (effective) universal-algebraic condition has been found that characterizes which finite structures $\Gamma$ have a CSP that can be solved with Datalog~\cite{BoundedWidth,Bulatov-BoundedWidth}.
+A corresponding characterization of those $\omega$-categorical templates that can be solved by Datalog remains open.

-\paragraph{Results.} We study the connection between the expressive power of Datalog, finite variable logics, the existential pebble game, and bounded hypertree duality for infinite structures $\Gamma$.
-We show that this connection fails for general infinite structures (Section~\ref{sect:negative}), but holds if $\Gamma$ is \emph{$\omega$-categorical} (Section~\ref{sect:datalog}); the concept of $\omega$-categoricity is of central importance in model theory and will be introduced in Section~\ref{sect:omegacat}.
-It is well-known that all the constraint satisfaction problems for the binary relation algebras (and their fragments) mentioned above and many problems in temporal and spatial reasoning can all be formulated with $\omega$-categorical structures.
+\paragraph{Results.} We study the connection between the expressive power of Datalog, finite variable logics, the existential pebble game, and bounded hypertree duality for \emph{infinite structures $\Gamma$}.
+We show that the result for finite structures $\Gamma$ mentioned above fails for general infinite structures (Section~\ref{sect:negative}), but holds true if $\Gamma$ is $\omega$-categorical (Section~\ref{sect:datalog-omegacat}).
+An important tool to characterize the expressive power of Datalog for constraint satisfaction is the notion of \emph{canonical Datalog programs}.

-Our results on the connection between bounded hypertree duality and Datalog have applications for constraint satisfaction with $\omega$-categorical templates.
-We show that CSP$(\Gamma)$ can be solved in polynomial time if $\Gamma$ is $\omega$-categorical and the input is restricted to instances of bounded tree-width (in fact, it suffices that the cores of the instances have bounded tree-width).

-We also investigate which constraint satisfaction problems can be solved with a Datalog program in polynomial time, if no restriction is imposed on the input instances (Section~\ref{sect:bounded}).
-In particular, we prove a characterization of constraint satisfaction problems with $\omega$-categorical templates $\Gamma$ having width $(1,k)$, generalizing a result from~\cite{DalmauPearson}.

-To obtain this result, we show that every problem that is closed under disjoint unions and has Datalog width one can be formulated as a constraint satisfaction problem with an $\omega$-categorical template (Section~\ref{sect:datalogascsp}); here we apply a recent model-theoretic result of Cherlin, Shelah, and Shi~\cite{CherlinShelahShi}.
-Another important tool to characterize the expressive power of Datalog for constraint satisfaction is the notion of \emph{canonical Datalog programs}.
 This concept was introduced by Feder and Vardi for finite templates; we present a generalization to $\omega$-categorical templates.
 We prove that a CSP with an $\omega$-categorical template can be solved by an $(l,k)$-Datalog program if and only if the canonical $(l,k)$-Datalog program for $\Gamma$ solves the problem (Section~\ref{sect:canonical}).

+An important consequence of our result is that for $\omega$-categorical $\Gamma$, the problem $\Csp(\Gamma)$ can be solved in polynomial time if the input is restricted to a class of instances of bounded treewidth (in fact, it suffices that the \emph{cores} of the instances have bounded treewidth).